 Take an intriguing walking tour of the Vanderbilt Estate with knowledgeable Museum educators.
 Learn about the history of the Eagle’s Nest estate; Warren & Wetmore’s design and exterior architectural details of the 24-room Spanish Revival mansion; and the striking ironwork of Samuel Yellin, considered the greatest iron artisan of the early 20th century, and visit the marine, natural history, and cultural artifact collections.

-Created by the Vanderbilt Museum Education Department, the first 2024 tour will be offered on Friday, June 28, from 12:00 to 1:00 pm.
-Others are scheduled for July 27, August 25, September 28, and October 20.
+Created by the Vanderbilt Museum Education Department, the next tour will be offered on Sunday, October 20.

 Tickets, which include general admission, are available for purchase ONLY at the door: Adults $16; seniors/students $15; children under 12, $14; and members free.